 Enabling Power Scheduling at the Team Level

-In order to utilize Power Scheduling, this feature needs to be enabled at the Team level by the HmC Team Manager.
+In order to utilize Power Scheduling, this feature needs to be enabled at the Team level by the CONS3RT Team Manager.
 Team Managers can find this toggle in Project Settings under the Account tab near the bottom of the Features section as pictured below.

 Once this change in Team settings has been made by the Team Manager, further power scheduling functions are available at the Project level by the Project Owner, or any Project Member with the “Can manage project trusts and resources” permission set.